candlepin/candlepin.github.io/docs/candlepin/dtos.md

+## When a DTO is Necessary

+Use the following criteria as a guideline for when a DTO should be used:

+1. If the object is returned by an API endpoint, then the object should be a DTO.
+2. If the object embeds an object that should be a DTO, then the object should be a DTO.

 ## Using the DTOs

 Applying and using the DTOs is pretty straight forward, as they don't contain any special logic or require